damianhakert/damianhakert.github.io/source/posts/2016-10-25-gitlab-workflow-an-overview.html.md

 Labels will enable you to work with the [GitLab Issue Board](#gitlab-issue-board), facilitating your plan stage and organizing your workflow.

-You can also create [Group Labels], which give you the ability to use the same labels per group of projects.
+**New!** You can also create [Group Labels], which give you the ability to use the same labels per group of projects.

 ### Issue Weight